mcoto004CR/nginx-custom-image/README.md

 - Create a repository

 Login to docker hub
-docker login -u "crhostservices" -p "o3&l49%1n8y2" docker.io docker login --username=yourhubusername  , it will ask for the password
+docker login -u "username" -p "password" docker.io may work: docker login --username=yourhubusername  , it will ask for the password

 docker tag local-image:tagname new-repo:tagname